aptech/docs/docs/CR-combinated.rst

 ::

-    //Note: The '$|' operator vertically concatenates strings vnames = "Jim"$|"Harry"$|"Susan"$|"Wendy";
+    // Note: The '$|' operator vertically concatenates strings vnames = "Jim"$|"Harry"$|"Susan"$|"Wendy";

-    //Create a dataset file named 'couples', containing all
+    // Create a dataset file named 'couples', containing all
-    //combinations of the names in 'vnames' taken 2 at a time k = 2;
+    // combinations of the names in 'vnames' taken 2 at a time k = 2;
     m = combinated("couples","Spouse 1"$|"Spouse 2", rows(vnames),k);